Looking for secure MCP controls to connect AI and your work apps? Check out

 declared.
 For example:

-servlet can access only a file system portions that it
+The filesystem servlet can access only a file system portions that it

 explicitly requested; it cannot read files outside the given boundaries; and